alkalir/aiphs_alka/README.md

 This is the repository of JOINTER, a tool to build monitoring systems that aims at offering to the user the support on building custom monitors to runtime observe SW and HW-tasks execution implemented on FPGA.
 To have a general view and explanation of JOINTER and its parts, please refer to [1], [2], and [3]. <br />
-With the proposed tool, it is possible to build its own monitor by using the elements part of a library.
-In this repository, the library is proposed, together with some configuration files to customize the final monitor. <br />
+With the proposed tool, designers are able to build their own monitor by using the elements part of some libraries.
+In this repository, these libraries are made available in form of VHDL-described IP-cores, together with some configuration files to customize the final monitor. <br />
 Furthermore, some examples of monitors developed using the proposed tool are proposed: in each example, the configuration files to customize the monitor are proposed, together with a brief explanation of the choices.
 In addition, the steps to work with the example are reported, in order to offer a way to reproduce the tests.

 # Creation of a custom monitoring system
-**TODO: spiegazione della configurazione mediante il file config.vhd**
+The libraries to build a custom monitoring system are provided in the lib folder.<br />

 # Prerequisites to run the examples
 - Python